 Chart reviews for insurance support:

-Such medical chart reviews are mostly carried out to determine how long a person is likely to live and what the risk of death is from medical complications.
+Such medical record review for insurance companies are mostly carried out to determine how long a person is likely to live and what the risk of death is from medical complications.
 And in case there is any change in the policy details, it will assist with determining the insurance premiums.

 What kind of data does a medical chart contain?